Vatuu/silent-hill-decomp/docs/Analysis Guide.md

 If successful the LoadSHOverlays.py script should load in all the overlays for you, and also load in our symbol names from the decomp.

-After analyzing most functions should be identified and viewable in the decompiler view, though a couple may still be left undefined (especially map functions, which are often only referenced by data).
+After analysis has completed most functions should be identified and viewable in the decompiler view, though some may still be left undefined, needing to be set as code manually (especially map functions, which are often only referenced by data).

 ---